-The location of the Metering Unit should be determined by the following factors:
+The location of the Metering Units should be determined by the following factors:

-- A.) An indoor location where the ambient air temperature is within -20°C to +55°C at all times should be used. - B.) The location should be within reach of the head cable length to be routed. - C.) The location should be approximately 8 feet (2.5 meters) or more from high current bus bars.
-(Some installations have been made much closer to high current buses without difficulty, but the distance given is on the safe side.) - D.) Mount the Metering Unit on a wall, column, instrument panel, or other convenient location (refer to outline and mounting diagram in the back of the manual).

-E.) The ventilation chimney through the Metering Unit requires 6 in.
-(150mm) free air space above and below the enclosure.
+- A. An indoor location where the ambient air temperature is within -20°C to +55°C at all times should be used. - B. The location should be within reach of the head cable length to be routed. - C. The location should be approximately 8 feet (2.5 meters) or more from high current bus bars.
+(Some installations have been made much closer to high current buses without difficulty, but the distance given is on the safe side.) - D. Mount the Metering Units on a wall, column, instrument panel, or other convenient location (refer to outline and mounting diagram in the back of the manual) - E. Metering Units A & B should be mounted next to each other.
+Ten feet of interconnecting cable is provided for interconnection. - F. The ventilation chimney through each of the Metering Units requires 6 inches (150 mm) free air space above and below the Metering Units.